Some improvement‡ in their ability to be active and an improvement in their symptoms

 on your mobile device.

-Dani, a patient living with symptomatic obstructive HCM, and her daughter Kassidy were compensated for their time.
+Barbara, a patient living with symptomatic obstructive HCM, and her husband Tom were compensated for their time.
+Individual results may vary.

 Individual results may vary.